resource enables merchants to process orders they receive through Buy on Google.

-Where merchant_ID is your Merchant Center ID and mode specifies which mode to use:
+Where merchant_ID is your Merchant Center ID, and mode specifies which mode to use:

-- Sandbox mode ("v2.1sandbox"): For experimenting and issuing test requests, use sandbox mode by specifying "/v2.1sandbox" for the mode in your URLs.
+- For experimenting and issuing test requests, use sandbox mode by specifying

+v2.1sandboxfor the mode in your URLs.
 For example:

-To quickly create test orders in sandbox mode, use the "Try this API" box on
+To create test orders in sandbox mode, use the Try this API box on

-the right hand side of the
+the right side of the

-To create a test order with "Try this API":
+To create a test order with Try this API:

-- Open the API Reference and navigate to the
+- Open the API Reference >

-Note that "Try this API" calls the method whose documentation you are currently viewing.
-For example, if you are viewing the
+Note that Try this API calls the method of the page you're currently viewing.
+For example, if you're viewing the

-createtestorderreference page, the "Try this API" feature calls
+createtestorderreference page, Try this API calls

 createtestorder.
 To call